clockworkpi/DevTerm/README.md

 ## Gearbox
 ### A04

-Gearbox is a script tool used to adjust the big.LITTLE architecture of the A06 chip.
+Gearbox is a script tool used to adjust the A04 chip.
 you can get it by running
 ```
 sudo apt update
 sudo apt install -y devterm-gearbox-a04
 ```
+you can run `devterm-gearbox-a04` to see the current core status.